mbernardes19/100-days-of-code/log.md

 **Thoughts:** Today was really productive in the education side.
 I know there's plenty more to come from React but I'm feeling more comfortable with MERN stack.

 **Link to work:** None.

+### Day 18: November 18th, 2018

+**Today's Progress:** Today I learned React special props, how to use React's children keyword, how to pass data dynamically between components and HTTP verbs.

+**Thoughts:** I couldn't post it in the day because my wedding is coming soon and I'm pretty busy with the preparations.
+But I'm feeling good with what I'm learning.

+**Link to work:** None.

+### Day 19: November 19th, 2018

+**Today's Progress:** Read some HTTP verbs, APIs books and blog posts

+**Thoughts:** Since my wedding is on the next Thursday, today I had to work and to make my first grocery shopping with my fiancé, so I hadn't much time to get my hands on coding.

+**Link to work:** None.